-It is the Company's continuing practice to recognize interest and penalties related to income tax matters in income tax expense.
-As of July 31, 2019, 2018 and 2017, the Company had accrued interest and penalties related to unrecognized tax benefits of \$7.6 million, \$6.0 million and \$5.3 million, respectively.
+The Company recognizes interest and penalties related to income tax matters in income tax expense.
+As of July 31, 2020, 2019 and 2018, the Company had accrued interest and penalties related to unrecognized tax benefits of \$8.9 million, \$7.6 million and \$6.0 million, respectively.

 The Company files income tax returns in the U.S. federal jurisdiction, various states and foreign jurisdictions.
-The Company is currently under examination by certain taxing authorities in the U.S. for fiscal years from 2014.
+The Company is currently under examination by certain taxing authorities in the U.S. for fiscal years between 2014 and 2018.
 At this time, the Company does not believe that the outcome of any examination will have a material impact on the Company's consolidated results of operations and financial position.